Opel Rekord Series D: Chevrolets in South Africa and Iran

 In South Africa, December 1972 saw the introduction of the Chevrolet 3800, and the Chevrolet 4100.
 In 1973 the four-cylinder 2500 version arrived, replacing the Rekord C-based Ranger.
 This smaller engine was a four-cylinder iteration of the 3800 straight-six.
 The engines were indeed sourced from Chevrolet but the cars were otherwise simply locally produced versions of the Opel Rekord D from which, apart from the engines, they differed very little.
 The 3800 and the 4100 were mostly the same, with the 3800 receiving a more spartan interior with vinyl seats and without standard head rests, and with different hubcaps.
 As with the European Ranger, they have twin round headlights rather than the Rekord's rectangular units.
 Engine outputs are 104.4 and 115.6 kW respectively.

 The 2500, which arrived a bit later to help replace the Firenza 2500, was also available as an estate.

 The big Chevrolet engines necessitated a bonnet with a "power bulge", although it is wider and lower than the bulge used on the Rekord Diesel's bonnet.
 They also had larger fuel tanks as petrol was subject to market controls in South Africa at the time.
 The suspension was uprated, and used locally developed variable-rate coil springs.
 The six-cylinder engines were built in South Africa but had hitherto been restricted to installation in larger, Holden-sourced cars.
 This series was South Africa's number one seller in 1975, although it dropped to third the next year and all the way to fifteenth in 1977.
 Larger cars received an ever-smaller market share in South Africa as sanctions began to kick in and gas prices increased steadily.
 It was replaced this year by the Chevrolet Rekord, a rebadged Rekord E with a Chevrolet four-cylinder.

-The Rekord D was also assembled in Iran (before the revolution) from 1974 until 1977, albeit powered by six-cylinder engines.
-In Iran, the car was branded as the "Chevrolet Royale" or as the "Chevrolet Iran" and was assembled by Iran General Motors.
+The Rekord D (then the commodore B) was also assembled in Iran (before the revolution) from 1974 until 1977, albeit powered by 2 type of GM six-cylinder engines(2500 ,2800 cc).
+In Iran, the car was branded as the "Chevrolet Iran" (Types: 2500-2800- Royal-custom) and was assembled by Iran General Motors.